Adonis' FFXIV Characters

 Mettled Man at Arms

 Khuddu is the joint fifth eldest, and the most connected to his heritage.
 In this case that means he is a quintessential Xaela man, right down to the self-assurance and aggression.
-He is a mettled Steppe warrior, & the training sergeant of the Sparrows.
+He is a mettled Steppe warrior, & the recruiter & Captain of the Sparrows.

 Naransetseg Malqir